AdobeDocs/adobe-dev-console/src/pages/guides/authentication/UserAuthentication/implementation.md

 <InlineAlert slots="text"/>

-Using industry standard libraries is the quickest and most secure way of integrating with OAuth.
-We recommend developers perform their due dilligence in picking the OAuth 2.0 library that works best for their application.
+Using industry-standard libraries is the quickest and most secure way of integrating with OAuth.
+We recommend developers diligently pick the OAuth 2.0 library that works best for their application.

 ### Sample apps